Anti-BDS laws: Federal anti-BDS bills and laws

 The House of Representatives passed a bill in July 2019 condemning the BDS movement, with a bipartisan vote of 398–17, with five abstentions.

+In May 2023, Josh Gottheimer (D-NJ) and Mike Lawler (R-NY) introduced legislation, the IGO Anti-Boycott Act, expanding anti-boycott laws to include blocking boycotts organized by international governmental organizations, with the intended effect of stopping the Boycott, Divestment, and Sanctions movement in the United States.
+It would prohibit American citizens and companies from supporting boycotts imposed by global entities (IGOs) against U.S. allies including Israel.
+The bill faced heavy criticism from House Republicans and conservatives who said it would violate Americans' First Amendment rights.
+House Republican leadership scrapped a vote on the bill in May 2025.

 Constitutional challenges

-As of 2020, a handful of plaintiffs have sued states with anti-BDS laws charging that they violate their First Amendment rights.
-In most of these cases, the courts have sided with the plaintiffs.
+As of 2020, a handful of plaintiffs have sued states with anti-BDS laws charging that they violate their First Amendment rights, with decisions being split.

 Mikkel Jordahl v.
 Mark Brnovich

-In 2017, Mikkel Jordahl who ran his own law firm and contracted with the State of Arizona, refused to certify that he was not participating in boycotts of Israel.
+In 2017, Mikkel Jordahl, who ran his own law firm and contracted with the State of Arizona, refused to certify that he was not participating in boycotts of Israel.
 Consequently, the state refused to pay him.
 Jordahl sued the state claiming that his First Amendment rights had been violated.

-On September 27, 2018, the Arizona district court ruled in his favor, granting him a preliminary injunction, preventing the state from enforcing the bill's certification requirement.
+On 27 September 2018, the Arizona district court ruled in his favor, granting him a preliminary injunction, preventing the state from enforcing the bill's certification requirement.
 The court ruled that Arizona's anti-BDS laws were applied to politically motivated actions and therefore did not regulate only commercial speech.

 The state appealed.
 While the decision was pending, the certification requirement was amended by bill SB 1167 so that Jordahl and his law firm would be exempted.
 The appeals court therefore found that the claim was now moot.

 Koontz v.
 Watson

 In May 2017, public school educator Esther Koontz began a personal boycott against Israeli businesses.
-On July 10, 2017, Koontz was to begin to serve as a teacher trainer implemented by the Kansas State Department of Education (KSDE).
-The program director asked Koontz to sign a certificate that she was not involved in a boycott of Israel which she refused to do.
+On 10 July 2017, Koontz was to begin to serve as a teacher trainer implemented by the Kansas State Department of Education (KSDE).
+The program director asked Koontz to sign a certificate that she was not involved in a boycott of Israel, which she refused to do.
 KSDE therefore declined to pay or contract with Koontz.
 Koontz brought a lawsuit against the state, represented by Kansas Commissioner of Education, Randall Watson and requested a preliminary injunction.

 The court granted Koontz request for a preliminary injunction, arguing that the law the state relied on was likely unconstitutional and that Kansas therefore must not enforce the law.
-The court declared that Koontz' conduct was "inherently expressive" because it was easily associated "with the message that the boycotters believe Israel should improve its treatment of Palestinians."
-The court further concluded that forcing Koontz "to disown her boycott is akin to forcing plaintiff to accommodate Kansas's message of support for Israel."
+The court declared that Koontz' conduct was "inherently expressive" because it was easily associated "with the message that the boycotters believe Israel should improve its treatment of Palestinians".
+The court further concluded that forcing Koontz "to disown her boycott is akin to forcing plaintiff to accommodate Kansas's message of support for Israel".

 In 2018 the Kansas state legislature amended the law so that it would not affect Koontz and ACLU that had represented Koontz dropped the case.